Razielhell/Meta-Generation/README.md

 <h1 align="center"> Hero Cross Reality Application - Project Structure </h1>

 This Unity project contains several Virtual Reality trainings and includes several directories with different types of assets, such as scripts, scenes, prefabs, textures, and audio files.
 In this README file, we will provide an overview of each directory and describe its contents.
-## 2. Project Structure
-The directory structure style of a project should be considered law.
-Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

-In this style, we will be using a structure that relies more on filtering and search abilities of the Project Window for those working with assets to find assets of a specific type instead of another common structure that groups asset types with folders.

-> Using a prefix [naming convention](#asset-name-modifiers), using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types are already both sorted by prefix as well as able to be filtered in the content browser.
 <pre>
 Assets
     <a name="#structure-developers">_Developers</a>(Use a `_`to keep this folder at the top)